usman1607/OnlineBookStore/Readme.md

 *   User Entity is not included in the app, a user Id is just simulated to associate the cart and the checkout with a user.

 *   The payment integration is not implemented, the payment is just simulated to be successful.

+*   The database is  preload your database with 10 books inventory that run once when you run the application.